Harshi2831/Harshirepo/README.md

-# Step 4: Azure Synapse Analytics
+# Step 4: Azure Synapse Analytics:
+ Azure Synapse Analytics is a cloud-based analytics service from Microsoft that combines data integration, big data analytics, and enterprise data warehousing

 # Create External Tables in Synapse:
 Connect to Synapse Studio and create a  SQL Database in ‘Data’ tab